Who Is Michael Flynn & Why Is He On The News So Often?

 February 1, 2017:

-Top Democrats on six House committees send a letter to Defense Secretary James Mattis demanding an investigation into Flynn's relationship with Russia Today (RT), a media outlet controlled by the Russian government.
+Top Democrats on six House committees send a letter to Defence Secretary James Mattis demanding an investigation into Flynn's relationship with Russia Today (RT), a media outlet controlled by the Russian government.

 January 28, 2017: